 JICREG newspaper readership data are generated by applying readers per copy (RPC) figures to circulation breakdowns at postcode sector level.
-The RPC figures are generated by using JICREG models, these models have been developed from readership claim for local newspapers collected via the PAMCo (formerly NRS) survey and appropriate demographic factors.
+The RPC figures are generated by using JICREG models, these models have been developed from readership claims for local newspapers collected via the PAMCo survey interviews and demographic factors.

 JICREG data are complex, with hundreds of separate fields on 648 titles and over 479 websites.
 The Local Media Works database provides the source of basic newspaper information used by JICREG and a sophisticated electronic questionnaire system has been developed for checking data that publishers supply for inclusion.
 JICREG data are released twice a year in April and October.
 Updated JICREG National data are released at the same time as the April update.
 JICREG newspaper readership data has been extended to include free pick-up copies.
 Paid for papers with some pick-up copies are given the type code V. Free door-to-door papers with some pick-up copies are given the type code W.